jappeace/bulmex/README.md

 # Bulmex, reflex infused with bulma

-With a bunch of helper functions such as making server side rendering easier.
+With a bunch of helper functions for making server side rendering easier.
 See related [blogpost](https://jappieklooster.nl/reflex-server-side-html-rendering.html).